A World Class Cannabis Company

-The second phase of clinical trials evaluated the safety, tolerability and efficacy of oral administration of Satipharm CBD capsules as an adjunctive treatment to 15 children (ages 2-15) with treatment-resistant epilepsy.
+The second phase of clinical trials evaluated the safety, tolerability and efficacy of oral administration of Satipharm CBD capsules as an adjunctive treatment to 15 children (ages two to 15) with treatment-resistant epilepsy.
 To date, Harvest One has released the results for its first 10 patients.
-These showed that Satipharm CBD capsules reduced monthly seizure frequency when added to the patient’s existing medications and that the drug’s safety profile remained consistent to the Phase 1 results.
-The median reduction of seizures was of 79.5 percent in the 12-week treatment period.
+These showed that Satipharm CBD capsules reduced monthly seizure frequency when added to the patient’s existing medications and that the drug’s safety profile remained consistent with Phase 1 results.
+The median reduction of seizures was 79.5 percent in the 12-week treatment period.

 PhytoTech Therapeutics Acquisition

 Subsequent to the sublicensing agreement, Harvest One and MMJ PhytoTech Limited (ASX:MMJ) jointly acquired PTL in November 2018.
 Under the terms of the agreement, Satipharm will be gaining access to PTL’s advanced patents in favorable jurisdictions.
 Harvest One intends to use the patents to further its R&D and product development in regards to the cannabis oils market.

 Health House supply agreement